ony3000/tailwind-joy/apps/website/docs/apis/36-icon-button.md

 ---
-sidebar_position: 1
+sidebar_position: 36
-title: <Button />
+title: <IconButton />
 ---

-# Button API
+# IconButton API

-API reference docs for the React Button component.
+API reference docs for the React IconButton component.
 Learn about the props of this exported module.

 ## Demos